Fantômas (band): History

 On July 21, 2011, Rock-A-Rolla revealed that Fantômas would be releasing their December 31, 2008, performance at San Francisco's Great American Music Hall as a DVD and a standalone audio download, titled The Director's Cut Live: A New Year's Revolution.
 On September 16, 2014, Ipecac Recordings announced that on Record Store Day they would be releasing a boxset titled "Wunderkammer," which would contain all of the Fantômas albums on vinyl as well as a cassette featuring Mike Patton's original demos for the band.

 In December 2014, Fantômas played their first shows in six years as part of the Rockout Festival in Santiago, Chile, however no plans have been announced to date regarding a new studio recording.

 On June 24, 2017, Fantômas reunited to open for Tool's concert in San Bernardino, California.
 Due to his touring commitments with Suicidal Tendencies, Dave Lombardo could not perform at the show.
 Melvins' Dale Crover returned to take Lombardo's place for the performance.

-Style
+Musical style and influences

+Fantômas' musical style has generally been labeled as avant-garde metal, experimental rock, grindcore, and alternative metal.
+Their sound has also been described as noise rock.
 Though rooted in avant-garde metal, Fantômas' music touches on many different musical genres, making liberal use of experimentalism and noise.
 Fantômas' music is also noted for its absurdism and offbeat sense of humor; one critic dubbed their style "dada-metal", a reference to the "anti-art" dada movement of the early 1900s.

 Patton rarely sings conventional lyrics with the group, preferring his own bizarre style of voice music or scat singing.

 The band arrange albums around concepts or themes: